Putin-Kim Jong Un summit sees North Korean and Russian leaders cement ties in an anti-U.S. show of solidarity

 Kim said Moscow and Pyongyang's "fiery friendship" is now even closer than during Soviet times, and promised "full support and solidarity to the Russian government, army and people in carrying out the special military operation in Ukraine to protect sovereignty, security interests and territorial integrity."

+CBS News' Palmer noted, however, that the mutual security aspect of the pact signed by the leaders on Wednesday was vague.
+Whereas the U.S. and its NATO allies are bound to come to each other's defense in no uncertain terms by the Article 5 clause in its founding charter, which says an attack on one country is considered an attack on all, Russia and North Korea's agreement calls only for "mutual assistance in the event of aggression against one of the parties."

-Kim has used similar language in the past, consistently saying North Korea supports what he describes as a just action to protect Russia's interests and blaming the crisis on the U.S.-led West's "hegemonic policy."
+Kim has consistently said that North Korea supports what he describes as a just action to protect Russia's interests, and he's echoed Putin's own remarks blaming the U.S.-led West's "hegemonic policy" for the war in Ukraine, despite the fact that it was his forces that launched a full-scale invasion of the neighboring country in February 2022.

-It wasn't immediately clear what that support might look like, and no details of the agreement were initially made public.
+It wasn't immediately clear what the mutual support pledged by the autocrats might look like, and no details of the agreement were initially made public.

+Nonetheless, the document brought new assertions of lofty intentions from both sides, with Kim saying he had "no doubt that it will become a driving force accelerating the creation of a new multipolar world," and Russian state media quoting the country's Deputy Foreign Minister Yuri Ushakov as saying it was "aimed at ensuring greater stability in the Northeast Asian region."

 Putin gives Kim another limo, gets portraits in return

-Putin's foreign affairs adviser Yuri Ushakov told reporters in Pyongyang that the two leaders exchanged gifts after the talks.
+Ushakov told reporters in Pyongyang that the two leaders exchanged gifts after their talks.

 Putin presented Kim with a Russian-made Aurus limo and other gifts, including a tea set and a naval officer's dagger.
 It was the second Aurus gifted by Putin to his North Korean counterpart, after Kim apparently took a shine to the vehicle during a meeting between the men in September 2023 in Russia's Far East — a rare foray by Kim outside of his isolated nation's borders.